agausmann/WindowMaster/README.md

 - `pcb/` - KiCad design files for the controller PCB.

-- A laser-cut acrylic case for the PCB.
-(TODO)
+- `case/` - A laser-cut acrylic case for the PCB.

 - `firmware/` - Firmware running on the controller.